Thairath Online

 Health-and-beauty02 Feb 2026 18:16 GMT+7

-Here are six mistakes that slow down the metabolism based on medical research, including eating too few calories or neglecting protein.
-Check these before your health suffers.
+Here are six mistakes that slow down metabolism, based on medical research, from eating too few calories to neglecting protein.
+Check these before your health deteriorates.

-Have you ever wondered why, despite dieting and frequent exercise, your weight remains stubbornly the same?
-The answer might be that your metabolism is slowing down without you realizing it.
-Let's examine six common behaviors that people aiming to lose weight often overlook, which end up harming the body long-term, along with tips to rebalance your metabolism for full efficiency once again.
+Have you ever wondered why, despite dieting and frequent exercise, your weight remains stuck?
+The answer might be that your metabolism is unknowingly slowing down.
+Let's examine six common habits people trying to lose weight often overlook, which end up harming the body long-term, along with tips to restore your metabolism's full function.

 1. Eating too few calories

-Many believe "the less you eat, the faster you lose weight," but in reality, when the body receives insufficient energy (especially under 1,000 calories per day), it switches to "energy-saving mode" to survive.
-This causes the resting metabolic rate (RMR) to drop rapidly and is a major cause of the "yo-yo effect" later on.
+Many believe "the less you eat, the faster you lose weight," but in reality, when the body receives insufficient energy (especially under 1,000 calories daily), it enters "energy-saving mode" to survive.
+This sharply lowers the resting metabolic rate (RMR) and is a key cause of the later “yo-yo effect.”

 2. Ignoring protein intake

-Protein is key to metabolism because the body uses more energy to digest protein (Thermic Effect of Food - TEF) than fats or carbohydrates.
-Additionally, sufficient protein intake helps prevent muscle loss during weight reduction.
+Protein is crucial for metabolism because the body uses more energy digesting protein (Thermic Effect of Food - TEF) compared to fats or carbohydrates.
+Additionally, adequate protein intake helps prevent muscle loss during weight loss.

 3. Living a sedentary lifestyle

-Prolonged sitting or lack of movement during the day negatively impacts metabolism.
-Research shows that even small amounts of walking or non-exercise activity (NEAT), like housework or taking stairs instead of the elevator, can burn more calories than expected.
+Sitting for long periods or lacking movement during the day harms metabolism directly.
+Research shows that even small walks or non-exercise activities (NEAT) like housework or taking stairs instead of elevators can burn more calories than expected.

 ภาพจาก iStock

-Sleeping less than 7-8 hours affects levels of leptin (satiety hormone) and ghrelin (hunger hormone), increasing cravings for junk food and sugar while lowering resting energy expenditure.
+Getting less than 7-8 hours of sleep affects levels of leptin (satiety hormone) and ghrelin (hunger hormone), increasing cravings for junk food and sugar.
+It also lowers resting energy expenditure, slowing metabolism.

-Sugary beverages such as sodas or bubble tea often contain high fructose levels, which harm metabolism and lead to greater accumulation of abdominal fat compared to other sugars.
+Sugary beverages, such as sodas or bubble tea, often contain high fructose levels, which harm metabolism and promote more abdominal fat accumulation than other sugars.

 ภาพจาก iStock

-Cardio alone may not suffice; weight lifting or resistance training builds muscle mass, which is a high-energy tissue.
-More muscle means the body burns more calories, even during sleep.
+Cardio alone may not be enough because weight lifting orresistance trainingbuilds muscle mass, which is a high-energy tissue.
+The more muscle you have, the more calories your body burns, even while sleeping.

-Sustainable weight loss isn't about forcing the body to "starve" but about understanding and adjusting behaviors.
-If you relate to these six points, start by increasing protein intake, getting adequate sleep, and moving more to reset your metabolism and regain fitness without suffering.
+Sustainable weight loss isn’t about forcing your body to “starve” but about thoughtfully adjusting your habits.
+If you recognize these six issues in yourself, start by increasing protein in your meals, getting enough sleep, and moving more frequently to reset your metabolism without hardship.

 Source:Healthline